Skip to main content

 There are many benefits to undergoing a focused ultrasound procedure:

-• It's a non-invasive therapy with almost immediate effect on symptoms.
+• It's a non-invasive therapy with an almost immediate effect on symptoms.

-• It has reduced risk of infection and damage to non-targeted areas of the brain.
+• It reduces your risk of infection and damage to non-targeted areas of the brain.

-• It does not require incisions (cuts), burr holes through the skull, or electrode insertion into the brain.
+• No incisions (cuts), burr holes through the skull, or electrode insertion into the brain are required.

 Risks & Side Effects of MR-Guided Focused Ultrasound

-It is possible, but unlikely, that you will not gain any essential tremor relief or improvement in quality of life after this procedure.
+It is possible, but unlikely, that you will not gain any tremor relief or improvement in life after this procedure.
 The procedure also does not treat or prevent progression of the underlying disease.

 You may experience the following complications and side effects: